-Is there a right and wrong way to inspire change in your husband?
+Change your husband – is there a right and wrong way to inspire his growth?

 And my heart longed for my husbands eyes to fall on the words I just read; to see what I saw, feel what I felt.
 The conviction and truth and the word of God pouring out from an online shepherd of men.